 Finnair has three lounges at Helsinki Airport: one in the Schengen area and two in the non-Schengen area.
 The latter two lounges are both located between gates 36 and 37.

 As a Oneword Emerald member, I had access to both lounges, the original Finnair non-Schengen lounge which I have reviewed separately, and the Finnair Premium lounge, reviewed below.

-The Premium lounge, designed by the Helsinki firm dSign Vertti Kivi & Co, is located adjacent to the original Finnair Lounge, and is available exclusively for Finnair Plus Platinum and Gold members (+ one guest), and Oneworld Emerald and Sapphire cardholders (+ one guest), when the departure flight is marketed by a Oneworld airline.
+The Premium lounge, designed by the Helsinki firm dSign Vertti Kivi & Co, is located adjacent to the original Finnair Lounge and is available exclusively for Finnair Plus Platinum and Gold members (+ one guest) and Oneworld Emerald and Sapphire cardholders (+ one guest) when the departure flight is marketed by a Oneworld airline.
 The lounge features a classic Nordic design with dynamic changes in lighting, inspired by the Finnish outdoors.
 Video projections on the walls and ceiling are in tune with the seasons and time of day.

 Food is better in this lounge than the original Finnair non-Schengen lounge with a better and higher quality selection plated on Marimekko tableware or served in Iittala Ultima Thule glasses.
-The Premium lounge also features a children’s play area, Apple computers, a staffed bar and even a unisex sauna for those wanting to experience real Finnish culture before boarding the plane.
+The Premium lounge also features a children’s play area, Apple computers, a staffed bar, and even a unisex sauna for those wanting to experience real Finnish culture before boarding the plane.

-Review by my friends at Luxury Travel Expert
+Review by our friends at Luxury Travel Expert